Colombia: Hundreds of Thousands of Leftists Paralyze Nation with Protests

 BOGOTÁ, Colombia — Hundreds of thousands of left-wing activists took to the streets throughout Colombia Thursday to demonstrate against President Iván Duque, resulting in violent clashes between protesters and the police.

 Most protests started out peacefully before quickly descending into violent standoffs.
 In the capital of Bogotá, police helicopters flew overhead as riot police fired teargas and rubber bullets at protesters.
-There was also large outbreaks of vandalism, with the city’s Mayor Enrique Peñalosa estimating $5.8 million (£4.5 million) in damages.
+There were also large outbreaks of vandalism, with the city’s Mayor Enrique Peñalosa estimating $5.8 million (£4.5 million) in damages.

 The official motive behind the demonstrations was to oppose the government’s recent reforms to the pension system, sparking wider anger against alleged corruption and economic inequality.
 However, many turned out to oppose the government’s hardline stance against left-wing terrorist groups, who continue to carry out attacks across the country.

-Many protesters also wanted to express their opposition to President Duque generally, whose approval rating has dropped to just 26 percent since his election last year, placing him well below previous presidents.
+Many protesters also wanted to express their opposition to Duque generally, whose approval rating has dropped to just 26 percent since his election last year, placing him well below previous presidents.

 “Duque is just Uribe’s puppet,” 19-year-old student Álvaro Jiménez told Breitbart News, referring to former conservative President Álvaro Uribe.
 “They only work for the rich and care very little about the poor.”

 Opponents of Duque also accuse him of dogged loyalty to Uribe and failing to tackle the country’s widespread problems with corruption.
-Uribe fought an intense war against the Revolutionary Armed Forces of Colombia (FARC) during his presidential term in the mid-2000s with the help of then-U.S. President George W. Bush.
+Uribe fought an intense war against the Revolutionary Armed Forces of Colombia (FARC) during his presidential term in the mid-2000s with the help of then U.S. President George W. Bush.

 “Corruption is the number one problem in this country, but Duque is part of the problem,” said 54-year-old María Guzmán.
 “By ripping up the peace agreement, the President and his supporters are determined to take us back to a time of civil war.”